muratk3n/thirdwave/en/README.md

 "With a pro-independence majority in the Scottish parliament, Prime Minister Boris Johnson said the UK was 'best served when we work together.'"

 ---

-Given all these potential weak spots I dont understand why more do not support opportunities to boost any point in the pipeline.

-"Supply shortages and vaccine inequality leaves Covax facing uncertain future"

----